 Make your resume easily scannable

 We know that recruiters are extremely busy, so it’s best to make their job as easy as possible.
-Robert suggests using an easy-to-read format and favoring bullet points over long sentences.
+Robert suggests using an easy-to-read format and favoring bullet points instead of long sentences.

 “No matter how professionally job seekers conduct themselves in person, a resume will not receive serious consideration if it’s difficult to read.
 Resumes should not include several quirky fonts (no Comic Sans or Marker Felt), the sections need to be lined up neatly and easy to read with the judicious use of columns, bold fonts, bullet points, and white space.”